 All, purpose public figures occupy positions of such pervasive power and influence that they are deemed public figures for all purposes.
 Gertz v.
 Welch, 418 UNITED STATES 323 1974.
 Typically, these are individuals with widespread fame, such as celebrities and professional athletes.
 Like public officials, plaintiffs classified as all, purpose public figures must prove that the defendant acted with actual malice in publishing the defamatory statement.

 Limited, purpose public figures have thrust themselves to the forefront of particular public controversies in order to influence the resolution of the issues involved.
-Gertz v.
-Welch.
+Gertz vs. Welch.
 These are individuals who have gained prominence in a special field or in connection with a spcial controversy.
 Plaintiffs classified as limited, purpose public figures must prove actual malice only for defamatory statements that relate to matters in which they are considered public figures.

 Businesses also can be classified as public figures.
-Courts evaluate factors such as whether the business is well, known by the average person in the area where the defamatory statement was circulated; whether the business is regulated by the government; and whether the business has been intensely scrutinized by the media. ________________________________________ Who is considered a private person?
+Courts evaluate factors such as whether the business is well, known by the average person in the area where the defamatory statement was circulated; whether the business is regulated by the government; and whether the business has been intensely scrutinized by the media.
+Who is considered a private person?

 Private persons consist of any individuals who do not qualify as public officials or public figures, as detailed above.
 The Supreme Court has determined that plaintiffs who are private figures must at least show the defendant acted negligently, a lower standard of fault than actual malice—in publishing the defamatory statement.
 Gertz v.
 Welch, 418 UNITED STATES 323 1974.
 Some